boyanfan/dream-engine/docs/WindowConfiguration.md

 ## Methods

-Below is a list and explanation of all public methods provided by the [WindowConfiguration](WindowConfiguration.md) class.
+Below is a list and explanation of all public methods provided by the [WindowConfiguration](WindowConfiguration.md) structure.

 ### Constructor